embrace-io/embrace-docs/content/ios/features/configuration-file.md

 #### ENABLE_WK_AUTO_RELOAD *boolean, optional*

 Embrace can perform some automatic webkit management for you.
 This is off by default as not all apps can safely use it.
 You can read more about this feature here: [**Web Thread Monitoring**]({{< relref "/ios/features/web-thread-monitoring" >}})

 #### DISABLED_URL_PATTERNS *array[string], optional*

 Use this field to specify an array of regex strings that prevent network requests with matching URLs from being captured.
 Whenever a URL is captured by Embrace, we check it against all the regexes in this array.
 If any match, we will not record that request in the session.
 Use this to filter noisy URLs from your sessions or protect PII from being uploaded to Embrace's servers.

 #### URLSESSION_CAPTURE_FILTERS *array[string], optional*

 This field can be used to make Embrace ignore certain URLSessions entirely.
 Classes who's names match the regex strings in this array are not swizzled.

 #### STARTUP_AUTOEND_SECONDS *int, optional*

 When set, the SDK will attempt to automatically end the startup moment when the application settles.
 This method will never be as accurate as placing endMoment yourself in your code.

 #### WEBVIEW_STRIP_QUERYPARAMS *boolean, optional*

 Disables the capture of query parameters for webview URLs in the session.
 This can help if your query parameters contain private information that should not be uploaded to Embrace.
 This property is off by default.

 #### WEBVIEW_ENABLE *boolean, optional*

 Enables or disables the WKWebview capture feature entirely.
 When disabled no WKWebview's will be swizzled or recorded in your session data.
 Default is on.

 #### NETWORK *dictionary, optional*

 The `NETWORK` dictionary can be added to the plist to allow more fine grained control of each URL used by the application.

+##### NETWORK:DEFAULT_CAPTURE_LIMIT *int, optional*

+Sets a default limit for how many instances of any given domain to capture in a single session.
+The value can then be overridden on a domain-by-domain basis below.

 ##### NETWORK:DOMAINS *array[string], optional*

 This array contains regex strings that match network domains we might capture.
 For each domain a corresponding limit key must be added below:

 ##### NETWORK:DEFAULT_CAPTURE_LIMIT *array[int], optional*

 For each domain above, a limit is added to this array.
 The domains and limits are matched by their index in the array.
 The limit controls how many times we will capture this domain in a single session.

 ##### NETWORK:CAPTURE_PUBLIC_KEY *string, optional*

 When present, the value in this field is used as a public RSA key to encrypt any captured network data to protect PII.
 You can read more about this feature here: [**Network Body Capture**]({{< relref "/ios/features/network-body-capture" >}})

 #### NSURLCONNECTION_PROXY_ENABLE *boolean, optional*

 Enables or disables the capture of URLConnection requests entirely within the SDK.
 When disabled no URLConnection objects are swizzled or recorded.
 Default is enabled.

 #### MAX_SESSION_SECONDS *boolean, optional*

 Controls the automatic ending of sessions after a certain time has passed.
 This setting is normally used in point-of-sale applications to ensure that data is uploaded periodically despite the device being always in use.
 Please consult with your support representative before using this setting as it can affect the data representation in your dashboards.

 #### TRACE_ID_HEADER_NAME *string, optional*

 Embrace adds a header to all network requests to allow us to track that request and match it with the response.
-For certain server configurations it is necessary to customize that header, this can be done using this plist setting.
+For certain server configurations it is necessary to customize that header: this can be done using this plist setting.